Important Safety Information

 - Have other medical conditions

 - Are pregnant or could become pregnant.
 AFINITOR can cause harm to your unborn baby.
-You should use effective birth control while using AFINITOR and for 8 weeks after stopping treatment.
+If you are able to become pregnant you should use effective birth control while using AFINITOR and for 8 weeks after your last dose.
 Talk to your health care provider about birth control options while taking AFINITOR

 Tell your health care provider about all of the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
 Using AFINITOR with certain other medicines can cause serious side effects.
 Keep a list of medicines you take and show it to your health care provider when you get a new medicine.
 Especially tell your health care provider if you take St John's wort (Hypericum perforatum), medicines that weaken your immune system (your body's ability to fight infections and other problems), or medicines for:

 If you are taking any medicines for the conditions listed above, your health care provider might need to prescribe a different medicine or your dose of AFINITOR may need to be changed.
 Tell your health care provider before you start taking any new medicine.

 Common Side Effects: Common side effects include mouth ulcers.
 AFINITOR can cause mouth ulcers and sores.
 Tell your health care provider if you have pain, discomfort, or open sores in your mouth.
 Your health care provider may tell you to use a special mouthwash or gel that does not contain alcohol, hydrogen peroxide, iodine, or thyme.